thinkful-ei19/victoria-jacob-petful-server/README.md

         "story": "Found wandering around with no owner" }

-GET http://localhost:8080/api/cat - will return json in same format
+GET http://localhost:8080/api/cat - will return cat, json in same format

 DELETE http://localhost:8080/api/dog - will dequeue (remove first) dog and return it as json